 Concentration Requirements

-The thesis option is to be completed within twelve months.
-This option is available to Master of Science in Computer Information Systems candidates who have completed at least seven courses toward their degree and have a GPA of 3.7 or higher.
+Students have the option to complete a master’s thesis in addition to the program’s eight course (32 unit) requirements.
+The thesis option is to be completed within twelve months and is available to Master of Science in Computer Information Systems candidates who have completed at least four courses toward their degree and have a GPA of 3.7 or higher.
 Students are responsible for finding a thesis advisor and a principal reader within the department.
 The advisor must be a full-time faculty member; the principal reader may be part-time faculty with a PhD (unless waived by the department).

-Interested students apply for a second Master’s degree after enrollment at MET.
-Students who apply for a second master’s degree are eligible for an application fee waiver, and may also request that application materials (including references and transcripts) be forwarded from the first application to the second.
-Upon acceptance to the second Master’s degree, credit transfer may be applied for up to 8 credits.
+Interested students apply for a second master’s degree after enrollment at MET.
+Students who apply for a second master’s degree are eligible for an application fee waiver and may also request that application materials (including references and transcripts) be forwarded from the first application to the second.
+Upon acceptance to the second master’s degree, credit transfer may be applied for up to 8 credits.

-What degree programs are eligible for the second degree option?
+What degree programs are eligible for the second-degree option?

 What two courses from the first degree can be applied to the second degree?